daler/gffutils/doc/source/examples.rst

 Import
 ``````
+For "gene" featuretypes, we want to use the "db_xref" field as the primary key;
+all other featuretypes will be incremented versions of the featuretype
+("CDS_1", "CDS_2", etc).

 >>> fn = gffutils.example_filename('ncbi_gff3.txt')
 >>> db = gffutils.create_db(fn, ":memory:", id_spec={'gene': 'db_xref'})

 Access
 ``````
+Genes can now be accessed by the db_xref:

 >>> db['GeneID:4537201']
 <Feature gene (NC_008596.1:12272-13301[+]) at 0x...>